mh-guo/mh-guo.github.io/_pages/about.md

   <figcaption> Extraction of the surface of supernova remnants in a cloudy multiphase interstellar medium.</figcaption>
 </figure>

-Numerical Study of Modified Gravity Theory and the Application to Neutron Stars and Gravitational Waves
+Constraints on Modified Gravity Theory using Neutron Stars and Gravitational Waves
 ------

 ![STGROMX](/images/fig_stgromx.png)